LLHolmes/relocation-helper/client/README.md

-Enter an address into Homebuyer's Helper and receive information on that home along with a list of recently sold comparable homes.
+Enter an address into Homebuyer's Helper and receive information from the Zillow API on that home along with a list of recently sold comparable homes.
 If logged in, you can save the address of your home/s and they'll greet you next time you log in.

 Happy home buying!